What are the different aging classifications of Brandy de Jerez?

 The Solera system allows for a unique aging process that results in a smooth and complex flavor profile while also ensuring consistency between batches.
 This traditional method has been used for centuries and continues to be used today to produce some of the finest Spanish brandy available.

-See also What are the most popular Scotch cocktails?
+See also What are the popular Japanese whisky cocktails and how to make them?

 History